 Keep updated on upcoming occasions, deadlines, information, and extra by signing up for our newsletters!

-This weblog put up was written by Ellie Gershenwald (Steinhardt ’22) primarily based on an interview with September 2022 Founding father of the Month Lia Winograd (Stern ’19), Co-Founder and Co-CEO of Pepper.
+This weblog submit was written by Ellie Gershenwald (Steinhardt ’22) based mostly on an interview with August 2022 Founding father of the Month Jade Kearney (Steinhardt ’20), Co-Founding father of She Issues.

 She Issues is a digital well being platform designed to help Black girls who expertise postpartum morbidities by means of neighborhood, culturally related assets and culturally competent well being care professionals.